 BEFORE: Dining Room to Living Room

 AFTER: New light fixture.
 Mark added chunky door frame molding around this opening that was missing before.
+Adding wainscoting is such a nice upgrade for a home.

 BEFORE: Looking to foyer

-AFTER: New box molding installed
+AFTER: New box molding installed and beadboard wainscot in dining room.

 BEFORE: Dining Room